microsoft/presidio/docs/index.md

 ## What is Presidio

-Presidio _(Origin from Latin praesidium ‘protection, garrison’)_ helps to ensure sensitive text is properly managed and governed.
-It provides fast **_identification_** and **_anonymization_** modules for sensitive text such as credit card numbers, names, locations, social security numbers, bitcoin wallets, US phone numbers and financial data.
+Presidio _(Origin from Latin praesidium ‘protection, garrison’)_ helps to ensure sensitive data is properly managed and governed.
+It provides fast **_identification_** and **_anonymization_** modules for private entities in text such as credit card numbers, names, locations, social security numbers, bitcoin wallets, US phone numbers, financial data and more.

-Presidio includes:
+### Goals

+- Allow organizations to preserve privacy in a simpler way by democratizing de-identification technologies and introducing transparency in decisions.
+- Embrace extensibility and customizability to a specific business need.
+- Facilitate both fully automated and semi-automated PII de-identification flows on multiple platforms.

+### Main features

-1. Predefined or custom PII recognizers leveraging Named Entity Recognition, regular expressions, formats and checksum with relevant context in multiple languages.
+1. **Predefined** or **custom PII recognizers** leveraging *Named Entity Recognition*, *regular expressions*, *rule based logic* and *checksum* with relevant context in multiple languages.
 2. Options for connecting to external PII detection models.
-3. Multiple usage options, from Python or PySpark pipelines to Kubernetes
+3. Multiple usage options, **from Python or PySpark workloads through Docker to Kubernetes**.
-4. Customizability in PII identification and anonymization.
+4. **Customizability** in PII identification and anonymization.
-5. Module for redacting PII text in images.
+5. Module for **redacting PII text in images**.

 :warning: Presidio can help identify sensitive/PII data in un/structured text.
 However, because Presidio is using trained ML models, there is no guarantee that Presidio will find all sensitive information.
 Consequently, additional systems and protections should be employed.